 Jollibean Foods was first incorporated in November 1993 in Singapore.
-The brand came to life through the inspiration of a simple goal: to make available traditional drinks and snacks typically found in wet markets by repackaging them in a fussfree and affordable way for every day customers.
-Since then, Jollibean Foods has developed from one speciality store to a chain of over 33 outlets under four different brand concepts, including Jollibean with 22 outlets, Sushi Deli with 10 outlets and Kopi Alley with its 1 outlet, as of 30 June 2020.
+The brand came to life through the inspiration of a simple goal: to make available traditional drinks and snacks typically found in wet markets by repackaging them in a fuss-free and affordable way.
+Since then, Jollibean Foods has developed from one speciality store to a chain of over 33 outlets under four different brand concepts: Jollibean with 23 outlets, Sushi Deli with 9 outlets and Kopi Alley with its 1 outlet, as of 30 June 2021.

 In March 2020, Jollibean Foods also opened its newest concept store, Joybean by Jollibean in Our Tampines Hub, which is its first halal-certified store in Singapore.
-Jollibean Foods also operates Joybean in Malaysia, which opened its first outlet in Sunway Pyramid and features locally-inspired menu as well as Jollibean's core favourites such as the crispy pancake and mini rolls.
-As of 30 June 2020, there are a total of 5 Joybean outlets within Malaysia.
+Jollibean Foods also operates Joybean in Malaysia, with its first outlet in Sunway Pyramid.
+Joybean features a locally-inspired menu as well as Jollibean's core favourites such as the crispy pancake and mini rolls.
+As of 30 June 2021, there are a total of 3 Joybean outlets within Malaysia.

-Jollibean's signature products are its fresh daily-made 'Jollibean' soy milk using Grade A, non-genetically modified organism (non-GMO), identity-preserved (IP) Canadian soy beans to ensure the highest quality of its product each time.
-It also introduced traditional snacks such as the popular street pancake - Mee Chiang Kueh - which complements their soy milk offerings.
-All of Jollibean's products are prepared fresh at the start of each day, while all unsold food products are discarded or donated.
+Jollibean's signature product is its fresh daily-made soy milk using Grade A, non-genetically modified organism (non-GMO), identity-preserved Canadian soy beans to ensure the highest quality of its product each time.
+It also offers traditional snacks such as the popular street pancake - Mee Chiang Kueh - which complement its soy milk offerings.
+All of Jollibean's products are prepared fresh at the start of each day.

-Its Sushi Deli outlets serves an array of "pick-and-choose" sushi, assorted sashimi sets, sushi & maki sets, Japanese salads, bento sets, party platters and Japanese sweets like Tofu Cheese Cake.
-In 2006, Jollibean Foods opened its first traditional kopi café concept, Kopi Alley, which offers traditional café foods like toasted bread with kaya, as well as local delights such as nasi lemak and mee siam.
+Its Sushi Deli outlets serve an array of "pick-and-choose" sushi, assorted sashimi sets, sushi & maki sets, Japanese salads, bento sets, party platters and Japanese sweets like Tofu Cheese Cake.
+In 2006, Jollibean Foods opened its first traditional kopi café concept, Kopi Alley, which offers traditional café food like toasted bread with kaya, as well as local delights such as nasi lemak and mee siam.